GiggioG/shu/README.md

+# THIS IS JUST NEVER GOING TO HAPPEN ATP, I GIVE UP.

 # shu
 A chrome extention that introduces an API that enables developers to make utility plugins for [JitsiMeet](https://meet.jit.si) based systems like [Shkolo](https://shkolo.bg)'s virtual school.